 Don't twist until the end.
 Left about 7-10 centimeters (3-4 inches) untwisted for make the roots.

 Separate the untwisted part of the strands into 3 big groups.

-Now separate each group to two parts of about the same amount of strands.
+Now divide each group to two parts of about the same amount of strands.
 Twist the two parts toghether.
 Left again some wire untwisted.

 Do the same for all the groups.

-Continue the same proccess of separating and twisting until you use all the wire left.
+So continue the same proccess of separating, dividing and twisting to make the root branches as needed or until you use all the wire left.

 Finishing touches; twist the trunk a little bit harder if needed, cut the extra wire that don't fit in the roots and fix the position of the branches.